AgentMulder/Connect-4/README.md

 Classic Connect-4 game written entirely in HTML5, CSS and JavaScript, using TypeScript.

-See file index.html for the rationale behind this program

 The resulting JavaScript code can be found in file connect4.js

-See http://www.sympad.nl/connect4/ for a working example.
+See http://www.sympad.nl/connect4/ for a working example

+See file index.html (or 'Background' below) for the rationale behind this program

 How to compile Connect-4
 ========================